TomFiz/formal_languages/README.md

 - **Dyck Language**: The language of balanced parentheses, where each closing bracket must match the most recently opened bracket of the corresponding type.
 - **Shuffle-Dyck Language**: A variant where closing brackets can match any previous opening bracket of the same type.

-The implementation is available in both pure Python and optimized Cython versions for performance-critical applications.

 ## Features